JamesMckenna/SystemsDesign.rocks/README.md

 #### TODO:
 * Tweak Logging.
 Logging for all services will need to be expanded upon and improved.
 It is anticipated that this will be ongoing throughout the SDLC iterations.
 In a future iteration, move logs from flat file to a database (NOSQL?).

+* Ongoing monitoring of http headers and content sercuirty policies.

 * Add Authorization Policies, the out-of-the-box User Roles and User Claims required by an organization to build upon.
 Roles such as Administrator, Manager, Member and Developer with claims for read, write, update and delete privileges.
 IdManagement will need pages to add new roles and claims that are organization specific .
 These roles and claims will be persisted to the User Database through the IdApi.

 *  Move email sending and SMS messaging responsibility from IdManagement to IdApi.
 Remove ASP.Net Core Identity dependency from IdManagement.